 My experience of running has changed.
 I couldn’t have anticipated how natural running feels to me now.
 My gait has improved and I know I can keep going for many many hours without collapsing in a heap.
 I’m slow but I feel like the little engine that could.

 A big part of this is including walking as part of the training.
 Walking early on into a long run takes some getting used to.
 During marathon training, if felt like failing.
 But there’s something lovely about taking your time – stopping in the woods to hear the birds sing or pat a dog.
-OK, so I certainly don’t do this on all my runs, or indeed most, but I do plan for runs where I don’t a toss about time and I take as long as I take.
+OK, so I certainly don’t do this on all my runs, or indeed most, but I do plan for runs where I don’t give a toss about time and I take as long as I take.
 These runs are best off-road which brings me to reason number 2…

 2. Running off-road